Cajac/picoCTF-Writeups/picoCTF_2019/Cryptography/Flags.md

 ## Solution

-After some searching I found the [International Signal Flag and Pennant Alphabet](https://christinedemerchant.com/flag-alphabet.html) where each flag corresponds to a character.
+After some searching I found the [International Signal Flag and Pennant Alphabet](https://christinedemerchant.com/flag-alphabet.html) where each flag corresponds to a character in the alphabet.

 Then it's just a bit of a manual process to construct the flag.